• Home

 Place one layer of cake on a cake plate/stand.
 Pick a flavor of frosting.
 I started with the chocolate.

-Place the other cake, bottom (or flat) side up so the top of the cake is nice and flat.
+Once you get to the last layer of cake, place it bottom (or flat) side up so the top of the cake is nice and flat.

 Frost a thin layer of frosting on the top of the cake.
 It doesn't matter which flavor because we will be covering it with ganache.